 Step 7: Checkout

 There was no attendant at the counter, so I just put my checklist on top of the counter like everybody did and sat down.
 When finally someone came out from the room took all the receipts, then went back in again.
 The person who took our receipt came back out and started calling out names.
 When it was my turn he detached the checklist from the receipt.
-He wrote something on the back of the receipt ( schedule for the next day ) gave it to me, and said I’m good to go.
+He wrote something on the back of the receipt ( schedule for the next day ) gave it to me and said I’m good to go.

 I was done by 10:30 am and it took me 4 and a half hours inside the clinic.
 The nurses and staffs are very organized, it is just the wait time that you have to deal with.
-The wait time is longer that the exams you’d have to take.
+The wait time is longer than the exams you’d have to take.
 So you better bring a lot of patience with you when you have your medical exam, lol.

 Note: Steps from 3-6 are in random order.

 My schedule is 8:30 am, I arrived 1 hour early and the security guard let me in.
 I gave him the receipt, he checked something on the computer and stamped my receipt.
-Since the other night I was praying so hard and hoping that I would get immunization stamp on my receipt.
+Since the other night, I was praying so hard and hoping that I would get immunization stamp on my receipt.
 My heart was pounding so hard that I couldn’t hear anything but my heartbeat.
-And bam, he stamped for sputum and told me go to 2nd floor.
+And bam, he stamped for sputum and told me to go to 2nd floor.
 My hand was shaking while taking my receipt from the guard.
 I felt so upset and frustrated.
 I gave my receipt at the counter and the lady told me to wait.
 She called me and two other women.
-She said they saw something on our xray and we have to undergo sputum test.
-She instructed us what to do and gave us back our receipt and a schedule for a 3 day sputum test.
+She said they saw something on our x-ray and we have to undergo sputum test.
+She instructed us what to do and gave us back our receipt and a schedule for a 3-day sputum test.

 I asked the nurse who gave me the result if I could repeat my x-ray and she said I cannot.
 There is nothing that I could do but to follow the procedure.
 I told myself that I should be ready since I had past issues with my x-ray.
 I’m not a smoker.
-I never had TB or was exposed with it either.
+I never had TB or was exposed to it either.
 There is a white spot in my lungs that is visible in my x-ray, so every time I had my x-ray done I was suggested to take another test and the result is normal.
 However, I still couldn’t help but get upset and feel miserable.